 Finally, I tried going off on my own.
 I tried a few recipes with heavy cream, a few more with sour cream, and because rice flour was an ingredient on the label of the original cookies, I tried incorporating it into a few recipes.
 None of my cookies were as good as Lofthouse or even the original cakey recipe (first one I mentioned).

-So in the end, I came up with this one.
+So I came up with this one.
 It has shortening in the icing.
 If you find high ratio shortening, that works even better.
 It's smoother and tastes better.
 You can order huge amounts of it on Amazon or you can order it in smaller amounts from other sources.

 Lofthouse Cookie Clone

-- 2 sticks 8 oz salted butter, room temperature
+- 2 sticks salted butter, room temperature (230 grams)

 - 3 large eggs